Skip to main content

 \[ \begin{align} (1 + x)^{k+1} & \geq (1 + kx)(1 + x) \\ & = 1 + x + kx + kx^2 \\ & = 1 + (k + 1)x + kx^2 \\ & \geq 1 + (k + 1)x \end{align} \]

-The last inequality is justified by the fact that \(kx^2 \geq 0\) for every \(x \in \mathbb{R}\) and \(k \in \mathbb{N}\).
-By the principle of induction, the inequality is proven for every \(n \in \mathbb{N}\).
+The last inequality is justified by the fact that \(kx^2 \geq 0\) for all \(x \in \mathbb{R}\) and \(k \in \mathbb{N}\).
+By the principle of mathematical induction, the inequality is proved for all \(n \in \mathbb{N}\).

-Observation.
+Remark.
 The condition \(x \geq -1\) is necessary to ensure that multiplication by \((1 + x)\) in the inductive step preserves the direction of the inequality.

 Example.
 Bernoulli's inequality can be used to estimate the exponential function \(e^x\).
 Knowing that